goatfanboi23/TestingDocs/docs/command-logging.md

 !!! warning
     Right now, command compositions do not work.
 Each command must be declared in a file.
 In other words, you can not call `.andThen` or `.withTimeout`.

+!!! important
+    Commands can not be reused.
+They can be scheduled multiple times, but they can not have multiple parents.

 ## How Command Logging works

 !!! note